International Students - Frequently Asked Questions

 Applications will be reviewed on an ongoing scheduled basis and shortlisted.
 Only complete applications with all required documentation uploaded will be reviewed for shortlisting.
 Shortlisted applicants will be called for interview with the Course Coordinator.

 Shortlisting for interview is primarily based on academic achievement and suitability for a given specialisation based on an individual dissertation project, awards and other academic related extracurricular activities.
 Please ensure and highlight why you are best suited to the particular stream and your future career ambitions.

 Interviews for shortlisted candidates will take place via Skype on pre-specified dates in January, March, May and June.
-Applications received November/December will be reviewed and shortlisted candidates will be invited for Skype interview in January.
+Applications received October/November/December will be reviewed and shortlisted candidates will be invited for Skype interview in December/January.
 Applications received January/February will be reviewed and shortlisted candidates will be invited for Skype interview in March and so forth.
 Interviewees will be informed about the outcome within two weeks of their interview via the tcd portal.